bjuppa/com-plain-date/README.md

 dependency-free and supports tree-shaking, making production bundle size increase as little as `1 kB` for most projects.

-The central idea in ComPlainDate is to provide timezone-agnostic [`PlainDate`](#plaindate-for-calendar-dates) and [`PlainTime`](#plaintime-for-time-of-day) objects with composable utility functions for common calendar and time related operations.
+The central idea in ComPlainDate is to provide immutable timezone-agnostic [`PlainDate`](#plaindate-for-calendar-dates) and [`PlainTime`](#plaintime-for-time-of-day) objects with composable utility functions for common calendar and time related operations.